egite/E-s-VRS-Database-Updater/README.md

 # E's VRS Database Updater

 This program will comprehensively update [Virtual Radar Server's](https://github.com/vradarserver/vrs/releases) (VRS) aircraft database.
-The database will be updated with the most recent U.S. [FAA registration database](https://www.faa.gov/licenses_certificates/aircraft_certification/aircraft_registry/releasable_aircraft_download/) and, if provided, the most recent [Canadian CCAR registration database](https://wwwapps.tc.gc.ca/saf-sec-sur/2/ccarcs-riacc/DDZip.aspx).
+The database will be updated with the most recent U.S. [FAA registration database](https://www.faa.gov/licenses_certificates/aircraft_certification/aircraft_registry/releasable_aircraft_download/), [the OpenSky database](https://opensky-network.org/datasets/metadata/) and, if provided, the most recent [Canadian CCAR registration database](https://wwwapps.tc.gc.ca/saf-sec-sur/2/ccarcs-riacc/DDZip.aspx).
 The updates to the VRS database include the legally recognized owner ("operator"), manufacturer, model, type and ICAO model code of each aircraft.
 Additionally, aircraft models will be more specifically defined in the VRS database so you will see more diverse icons and silhouettes on the map and aircraft list within VRS.

 [![Image](Screenshot-small.jpg)](Screenshot.jpg)